CJHodges/Chess-Personal-Project/README.md

 # Chess Personal Project
-This is a solo personal project done by Callum John Hodges, the project has an end goal, but steth goals may be added.
+This is a solo personal project done by Callum John Hodges, the project has an end goal, but some extension goals may be added.

 There is no clear deadline for this project, and all work on the project shall be documented.
 ***